WHYAMERICASUCKS.COM

 ChristianityChurch VotesTrumpPolitical Branding

-AP-NORC found that only 14 percent of U.S. adults said the word 'Christian' describes Trump or Harris very or extremely well.
-Even among white evangelicals, only around 2 in 10 said that about Trump.
+AP-NORC found that 14 percent of U.S. Adults said the word 'Christian' describes Trump or Harris very or extremely well.
+Among white evangelicals, around 2 in 10 said that about Trump.

 More Stories